Anwarvic/anwarvic.github.io/README.md

 ## MathJax

-MathJax is a JavaScript plugin used for rendering Latex mathematical formula in HTML.
+MathJax is a JavaScript plugin used for rendering LaTeX mathematical formula in HTML.
 You can use MathJax easily by adding the following few lines in the `footer.html` file:
 ```HTML